beedesk/dokku-buildpack-s3fs/README.md

 On a non-EC2 machine, mounting might take a good minute, so be patient.
 On a EC2, mounting takes only a few seconds.

 ## Catches
 Mounting `FUSE` drive requires root access (within the docker container).
 The `.profile.d/` step of deploy / run command in [buildstep](https://github.com/progrium/buildstep) happened to run as root (within the docker container).
 It is why this buildstep mounts the filesytem with `.profile.d/s3fs.sh` script generating during `bin/compile` phrase.
-In long run, I suspect the `.profile.d/` step might be tighten.

-I have only tested it on ubuntu 14.0 LTS.
+I have only tested it on ubuntu 14.0 LTS with Docker version 1.7.1, build 786b29d.

 If you see an error building the binaries, you might need to install some of the following libs with apt-get on the host machine.